mg0x7BE/skunk-html/README.md

 # SkunkHTML

-Automatically generate a website on GitHub Pages using Markdown files as the source!
+Automatically generate a website on GitHub Pages using Markdown files.

 ![SkunkHTML](https://mg0x7BE.github.io/skunk-html/images/skunk-final.png)

 Markdown in, GitHub Pages out!

 ## SkunkHTML setup
-Your own Markdown blog on GitHub in under 60 seconds:
+Your own Markdown blog on GitHub.

 1. Fork [SkunkHTML](https://github.com/mg0x7BE/skunk-html) repository on GitHub.
 2. Enable GitHub Pages in the repository settings (choose GitHub Actions as the source).
-3. Done!
-Your blog is online!
+3. Done.
+Your blog is online.
 Example: https://mg0x7BE.github.io/skunk-html/

 Upload Markdown (.md) files to publish new posts.

 ## How it works

-When a Markdown (.md) file is created and placed in the `/markdown-blog/` folder, the rest happens automagically.
+When a Markdown (.md) file is created and placed in the `/markdown-blog/` folder, the rest happens automatically.
 GitHub Actions detects changes pushed to the repository, triggers the build process, and deploys the updated site.

 ## Some technical details